What is the Difference Between Bilateral and Unilateral Contracts: Everything You Need to Know

 Another example of a unilateral contract exists with insurance companies.
 A car insurance company is only obligated to pay the insured party a certain amount of money in the event of a situation that is spelled out within the terms and conditions of the contract (in this case, a car accident).
 If the insured is never in a car accident, then the insurance company is not obligated to provide payment to the individual.

 Additionally, it is often wise to cite a specific time period under which the unilateral agreement is valid.
 For example, if you are searching for your missing pet, you may want the poster to indicate the reward is only valid until a certain date, whereas in the case of the insurance company, the contract will most likely stipulate that the insurance policy is only in effect until a certain date (usually based upon when the next payment is due).

 In the case of unilateral contracts, the obligated party must actually perform the activity, not just have a promise to do so.
 For example, if you have found the missing kitty, you must actually take it to the owner before they are obligated to pay you the reward.
 Simply calling the owner and saying “I found your cat” is not sufficient reason for you to be provided payment.

 If you need help with bilateral or unilateral contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.